SixArm/sixarm_ruby_ramp/README.md

 * hash_by: convert the array to a hash by mapping each item to a key=>value pair.
 * index_by: convert the array to a hash by mapping each ite to a key=>item pair.
 * join: forwards to self.to_a.join
-* map_id: return the id of an Enumerable object; *requires* that the object respond to an 'id' message
+* map_id: returns the id of an Enumerable object; *requires* that the object respond to an 'id' message
 * map_to_a, map_to_f, map_to_i, map_to_s, map_to_sym: convert each object to a specific type by calling its respective method to_a, to_i, to_f, to_s, to_sym
 * map_with_index: for each item, yield to a block with the item and its incrementing index
-* nitems_until, select_until: return the number of, or an array containing, the leading elements for which block is false or nil.
+* nitems_until, select_until: returns the number of, or an array containing, the leading elements for which block is false or nil.
-* nitems_while, select_while: return the number of items, or an array containing the leading elements, for which block is not false or nil.
+* nitems_while, select_while: returns the number of items, or an array containing the leading elements, for which block is not false or nil.
 * nitems_with_index, select_with_index: calls block with two arguments, the item and its index, for each item in enum.
-Return the number of, or an array containing, the leading elements for which block is not false or nil.
+Returns the number of, or an array containing, the leading elements for which block is not false or nil.
 * power_set: return an array with all subsets of the enum's elements